operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_pkgman-to-bundle.md

 ### Options

 ```
       --build-cmd string        Build command to be run for building images.
 By default 'docker build' is run.
   -h, --help                    help for pkgman-to-bundle
-      --image-base string   Base container image name for bundle image tags, ex. my.reg/foo/bar-operator-bundle will become my.reg/foo/bar-operator-bundle:${package-dir-name} for each child directory name in the packagemanifests directory
+      --image-tag-base string   Base container image name for bundle image tags, ex. my.reg/foo/bar-operator-bundle will become my.reg/foo/bar-operator-bundle:${package-dir-name} for each child directory name in the packagemanifests directory
-      --output-dir string   Directory to write bundle to.
+      --output-dir string       Directory to write bundle to. (default "bundles")
 ```

 ### Options inherited from parent commands